 - 1. Grievor's classification and seniority

-- Grievor's previous classifications 2.
+- 2. Grievor's previous classifications

-- What grievor was temporarily promoted to З.
+- 3. What grievor was temporarily promoted to

-- Date of promotions (if any) 4.
+- 4. Date of promotions (if any)

-- Pay stubs if applicable 5.
+- 5. Pay stubs if applicable

-- Grievor's experience in vacancy requested 6.
+- 6. Grievor's experience in vacancy requested

-- 7. Name and seniority of employee awarded
+- 7. Name and seniority of employee awarded job

-- job 8.
-Posting and grievor's application
+- 8. Posting and grievor's application

-- Articles violated 9.
+- 9. Article violated

 - 10. Job description and benchmark

 - 11. Interview Scores

-JOB POSTINGS (Improper or Non-posting)
+JOB POSTINGS

+(IMPROPER OR NON-POSTING)

 - 1. Classification of vacancy

-- Area vacancy existed 2.
+- 2. Area vacancy existed

-- Name of employee who held vacant 3. position.
+- 3. Name of employee who held vacant position

-- Employee's name promoted to fill vacancy 4.
+- 4. Employee's name promoted to fill vacancy

-- Start date/end date of vacancy 5.
+- 5. Start date/end date of vacancy

-- Copy of request that prompted vacancy 6.
+- 6. Copy of request that promoted vacancy

+IMPROPER PAY

-IMPROPER PAY (Work Assignment)
+(Work Assignment)

-- Grievor's regular posted classification
+- 1. Grievor's regular posted classification

-- 1

-- Grievor's regular work assignment 2.
+- Grievor's regular work assignment

-- Grievor's assignment on day in question 3.
-Name of employees who worked in grievor's 4 place (if any)
+Grievor's assignment on day in

+- question 4.
+Name of employees who worked in

+- grievor's place (if any)
-- 5. Date of grievor's last posting

-- Safety involved (if any) 6.
+- 5. Date of grievor's last posting - 6.
+Safety involved (if any)

-- Rate of pay applicable to assignment 7
+- 7. Rate of pay applicable to assignment

-- Exact work performed by grievor and 8.

-- instructions from supervisor
+- 8. Exact work performed by grievor and instructions from supervisor

-- Articles violated 9
+- 9. Articles violated